OliverZott/Udemy-App/README.md

  - **Output Data** **`ts --> html`**
    - String Interpolation *`{{ data }}`*
+     - USE: when just outputting something
      - can contain anything returning a string!!
      - like method returning a string or {{ 'string' '}}
    - Property Binding *`[property]="data"`*
+     - USE: when changing property (html-element or directive or component)
      - most time can use property OR data binding

  - React to user **Events** **`ts <-- html`**
    - Event Binding *`(event)="expression"`*